Carrier air conditioner prices: pros, cons and quotes

-Carrier does not list the cost of its air conditioners on its website or in any other company materials, similar to nearly every other HVAC manufacturer.
-The Carrier air conditioner price you pay, as the end consumer, is a total consisting of the wholesale air conditioner price and the installation cost.
+Carrier does not list the cost for central air on its website or in any other company materials, which is common in the HVAC world.
+The Carrier air conditioner price you pay, as the end consumer, is a total consisting of the wholesale air conditioner price and the AC installation cost.

-The following Carrier air conditioner prices are recent estimates to give you an idea of what you’ll likely pay.
-Note that prices can vary depending on location, your installation needs, and more.
+The following Carrier air conditioner prices are estimates that can give you an idea of what you’ll likely pay.
+Note that air conditioner prices can vary depending on location, your installation needs, and more.
 For Carrier air conditioner prices specific to your needs, click here to compare free estimates from local reputable contractors.

 SEER ratings describe how efficiently an air conditioner turns energy into heat.
 Therefore, it’s the main aspect you should look at when pinpointing how much you should spend.
 Systems with higher SEER ratings tend to be more expensive up front, but can save you hundreds — sometimes thousands — over the long haul.
 Unlike furnaces, which offer a handy percentage rating to determine efficiency, SEER is a bit more convoluted.
 To calculate how a higher SEER can help you, Energy Star has a helpful efficiency calculator that we recommend.